Ndohjapan/Kivy-Tic-Tac-Toe/README.md

 # X_and_O_game_with_kivy
-The simple X_and_O we all play with our papers and pens
+The app is just the simple X and O we all play with our papers and pens.
+Run the "X_and_O.py" for the game to begin.